 Mr. Palmer received a B.A. in international political economy from Duke University.

-He currently serves as a board member of Triumph Group, Inc., Wesco Aircraft Holdings Inc., Sequa Corporation, Global Jet Capital, Dynamic Precision Group and Landmark Aviation.
+He currently serves as a board member of Triumph Group, Inc., Wesco Aircraft Holdings Inc., Sequa Corporation, Global Jet Capital, and Dynamic Precision Group.

-Charles O. Rossotti is an Operating Executive focusing primarily on investments in the fields of information technology and business services.
+Charles O. Rossotti is a Senior Advisor at The Carlyle Group focused primarily on investments in the fields of information technology and business services.
 He is based in Washington, DC.

-Mr. Rossotti is on the Board of Directors of Carlyle portfolio companies Booz Allen Hamilton, Quorum Management Solutions, Coalfire and LDiscovery.
+Mr. Rossotti is on the Boards of Directors of Coalfire, ECi Software, LDiscovery and Novetta (all Carlyle portfolio companies), and Booz Allen Hamilton and Quorum Management Solutions (both former Carlyle portfolio companies).
 In addition, he currently serves on the Board of Directors of AES Corporation, a publicly-owned global electric power company.

 Mr. Rossotti is the author of “Many Unhappy Returns” (Harvard Business School Press 2005), a book about his experience turning around the IRS.